Xbox Scorpio Pre-E3 Reveal Possible, VR A Matter Of When Not If On Console

 “Before you bring something to console, I think it’s important that it’s had its time to find where its creative energy comes from,” Spencer explained.

 The Xbox Scorpio is expected to launch this fall.
-What is officially known about is it will sport 6 teraflops of GPU performance to power 4K gaming and virtual reality gaming.
+What is officially known about is it will sport six teraflops of GPU performance to power 4K gaming and virtual reality gaming.
 This puts it well ahead of the PS4 Pro’s 4.2 teraflops.

 What do you think about Spencer’s comments on the Xbox Scorpio reveal and VR?
 Sound off in the comments below.